 Meet the Expert

-- Cherin Choi is a professional colorist and co-owner of Nova Arts Salon in Downtown LA's Arts District.
-She has honed in on her skills over the years by working at some of the most renown salons in Beverly Hills and is now sharing her methods by offering educational courses in cities around the country.
+- Cherin Choi is a professional colorist.
+She has honed in on her skills over the years by working at some of the most renowned salons in Beverly Hills and is now sharing her methods by offering educational courses in cities around the country.

 - Guy Tang is a hair stylist, colorist and social media influencer who has created his own line of hair color and styling products called Mydentity with a mission to help others use hair to express themselves.